About Thunzi Bush Lodge

 Conveniently situated en route to Cape Town only 25 km from the friendly city of Port Elizabeth and two kilometres from the untouched Maitland Beach, Thunzi is perfectly positioned as a charming natural destination to complete a scenic Garden Route adventure.
 For those that enjoy the outdoors, this unforgettable property reflects the magic of Africa ensuring supreme relaxation, superior accommodation and friendly hospitality.

-We offer two one-bedroom chalets, one superior one-bedroom suite, one superior two-bedroom self-catering chalet, two-bedroom en-suite chalet, and one superior three-bedroom self-catering chalet.
+We offer two one-bedroom self-catering chalets, one superior one-bedroom self-catering suite, one superior two-bedroom self-catering chalet, two-bedroom en-suite self-catering chalet, and one superior three-bedroom self-catering chalet.

 You can enjoy an afternoon out in the country where you will be surrounded by indigenous forest and bird song.
 Bask in the afternoon sun on a blanket and soft cushions with your picnic laid out before you; napkins, cutlery, crockery, glasses, and of course a gourmet delight when it comes to the food!
 Bookings are essential, picnics are offered Tuesday to Sunday from 12pm and exclude alcohol, but alcohol and coldrinks can be bought from Thunzi Bush Lodge.